 EMPLOYMENT BY THE AMERICAN DREAM CHARTER SCHOOL (“ADCS”) IS “AT-WILL.”
 THIS MEANS THAT ADCS OR THE EMPLOYEE MAY TERMINATE THE EMPLOYMENT RELATIONSHIP AT ANY TIME, WITH OR WITHOUT NOTICE, FOR ANY REASON OR FOR NO REASON.
-NOTHING IN THIS EMPLOYEE HANDBOOK, NOR ANY ORAL OR WRITTEN REPRESENTATION BY ANY EMPLOYEE, OFFICIAL OR MANAGER OF ADCS, OTHER THAN A WRITTEN CONTRACT SIGNED BY YOU AND AN AUTHORIZED OFFICER OF THE COMPANY ADCS SPECIFYING AN EMPLOYMENT TERM, CAN MODIFY THE AT- WILL NATURE OF AN EMPLOYEE’S EMPLOYMENT.
+NOTHING IN THIS EMPLOYEE MANUAL, NOR ANY ORAL OR WRITTEN REPRESENTATION BY ANY EMPLOYEE, OFFICIAL OR MANAGER OF ADCS, OTHER THAN A WRITTEN CONTRACT SIGNED BY YOU AND AN AUTHORIZED OFFICER OF THE COMPANY ADCS SPECIFYING AN EMPLOYMENT TERM, CAN MODIFY THE AT- WILL NATURE OF AN EMPLOYEE’S EMPLOYMENT.

-ADCS’S POLICIES AND PROCEDURES, INCLUDING THOSE STATED IN THIS HANDBOOK AND THE HANDBOOK ITSELF, ARE NOT TO BE INTERPRETED AS PROMISES OR CONTRACTS OF ANY KIND, REAL OR IMPLIED, BETWEEN ADCS AND ITS EMPLOYEES.
-THIS HANDBOOK SUPERSEDES ALL PRIOR ORAL OR WRITTEN STATEMENTS BY THE COMPANY CONCERNING ITS EMPLOYMENT POLICIES, GUIDELINES, AND BENEFITS.
+ADCS’S POLICIES AND PROCEDURES, INCLUDING THOSE STATED IN THIS MANUALAND THE MANUAL ITSELF, ARE NOT TO BE INTERPRETED AS PROMISES OR CONTRACTS OF ANY KIND, REAL OR IMPLIED, BETWEEN ADCS AND ITS EMPLOYEES.
+THIS MANUAL SUPERSEDES ALL PRIOR ORAL OR WRITTEN STATEMENTS BY THE COMPANY CONCERNING ITS EMPLOYMENT POLICIES, GUIDELINES, AND BENEFITS.
 FURTHERMORE, THE COMPANY RESERVES THE RIGHT TO AMEND, ALTER OR TERMINATE, IN WHOLE OR IN PART, ANY POLICIES OR PROCEDURES AT ANY TIME, WITH OR WITHOUT NOTICE.
-THE COMPANY’S BENEFIT PLANS AND PROGRAMS, WHICH ARE DESCRIBED IN SEPARATE MATERIALS, MAY BE REFERENCED IN THIS HANDBOOK.
+THE COMPANY’S BENEFIT PLANS AND PROGRAMS, WHICH ARE DESCRIBED IN SEPARATE MATERIALS, MAY BE REFERENCED IN THIS MANUAL.
 ALL BENEFITS TO WHICH EMPLOYEES OF ADCS MAY BE ENTITLED ARE SUBJECT TO THE TERMS AND CONDITIONS SET FORTH IN THE PLAN DOCUMENTS BY WHICH THEY ARE GOVERNED, AND ADCS (OR ITS DESIGNEE) SHALL HAVE THE SOLE DISCRETION TO DETERMINE BENEFIT ELIGIBILITY AND INTERPRET THE TERMS AND CONDITIONS OF ANY SUCH BENEFIT PLANS OR PROGRAMS.
 ADCS RESERVES THE RIGHT TO AMEND, ALTER OR TERMINATE, IN WHOLE OR IN PART, ANY BENEFIT PLAN OR PROGRAM AT ANY TIME IN ITS SOLE DISCRETION.

-Handbook Acknowledgment
+Manual Acknowledgment

-This Handbook and any Addenda or Supplements thereto (the “Handbook”) describes the policies, procedures, practices and benefits of The American Dream Charter School (“ADCS”).
-This Handbook is designed to be a working guide for all ADCS employees.
+This Manual and any Addenda or Supplements thereto (the “Manual”) describes the policies, procedures, practices and benefits of The American Dream Charter School (“ADCS”).
+This Manual is designed to be a working guide for all ADCS employees.
 Please read it and retain it for future reference.

-The contents of this Handbook are only guidelines and cannot be viewed as creating a promise or contract by ADCS.
+The contents of this Manual are only guidelines and cannot be viewed as creating a promise or contract by ADCS.
 Subject to applicable law, ADCS in its sole discretion has the right to decide that they may not be applied in some cases.
-ADCS also reserves the right at any time and without prior notification to amend or discontinue any of the policies, procedures, practices or employee benefits set forth in this Handbook.
-Amendments or modifications to this Handbook must be in writing and signed by ADCS’s Executive Director and are generally subject to the approval of ADCS’s Board of Directors.
-No other person has authority to modify or contradict by word or action the policies, practices and procedures of ADCS as described generally in this Handbook.
-This Handbook is written to comply with applicable federal, state, and local laws.
-In the event that any question arises regarding the meaning of any provision of this Handbook, ADCS’s interpretation will govern.
+ADCS also reserves the right at any time and without prior notification to amend or discontinue any of the policies, procedures, practices or employee benefits set forth in this Manual.
+Amendments or modifications to this Manual must be in writing and signed by ADCS’s Executive Director and are generally subject to the approval of ADCS’s Board of Directors.
+No other person has authority to modify or contradict by word or action the policies, practices and procedures of ADCS as described generally in this Manual.
+This Manual is written to comply with applicable federal, state, and local laws.
+In the event that any question arises regarding the meaning of any provision of this Manual, ADCS’s interpretation will govern.

 Employment at ADCS is at-will.
 ADCS employees have the absolute right to resign at any time with or without cause or notice.
 Similarly, ADCS may terminate the employment relationship at any time, with or without cause or notice.
-Nothing contained in this Handbook should be interpreted as in any way limiting this at-will relationship.
+Nothing contained in this Manual should be interpreted as in any way limiting this at-will relationship.

 I acknowledge that I have read, understand and agree to be bound by ADCS’s Mediation/Arbitration Policy as a condition of my employment and I understand that, as a consequence, I am voluntarily waiving my right to a jury trial with respect to any claims, disputes or controversies that relate in any way to my employment with ADCS or the termination thereof.